 - 2 tightly packed cups baby spinach

-- Preheat oven to 350 degrees Fahrenheit, spray an 8x8 pan with nonstick cooking spray, line with parchment paper and spray parchment paper with cooking spray.
+- Preheat oven to 350°F, spray an 8×8 pan with nonstick cooking spray, line with parchment paper.
+Spray parchment paper with cooking spray.

 - In a large mixing bowl, mix together all ingredients.
 Stir to combine.